BC Sick Days: What Employees Need to Know in 2026

 - Allow sick workers to rest at home instead of seeking proof

-Employers will still be allowed to request documentation for longer or repeated absences, but not for routine sick days once the new rules are in place.
+However, employers can still request documentation for longer or repeated absences, but not for routine sick days once the new rules are in place.

 💡 Learn more about the B.C. sick note ban, as well as how Sick Notes work in B.C.